Is There a Dimmer Outlook Ahead for OrganiGram Holdings Inc. (OGI)?

 OGI’s Market Performance

-OGI stocks went down by -21.85% for the week, with a monthly drop of -20.51% and a quarterly performance of -29.81%, while its annual performance rate touched 66.07%.
-The volatility ratio for the week stands at 7.89% while the volatility levels for the past 30 days are set at 6.12% for OrganiGram Holdings Inc..
-The simple moving average for the period of the last 20 days is -18.00% for OGI stocks with a simple moving average of -33.31% for the last 200 days.
+OGI stocks went up by 0.50% for the week, with a monthly drop of -11.45% and a quarterly performance of -22.09%, while its annual performance rate touched 51.13%.
+The volatility ratio for the week stands at 9.35% while the volatility levels for the past 30 days are set at 7.11% for OrganiGram Holdings Inc..
+The simple moving average for the period of the last 20 days is -9.61% for OGI stocks with a simple moving average of -26.73% for the last 200 days.

-During the last 5 trading sessions, OGI fell by -21.85%, which changed the moving average for the period of 200-days by -43.64% in comparison to the 20-day moving average, which settled at $2.2452.
-In addition, OrganiGram Holdings Inc. saw 39.85% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OGI rose by +0.50%, which changed the moving average for the period of 200-days by -46.40% in comparison to the 20-day moving average, which settled at $2.21.
+In addition, OrganiGram Holdings Inc. saw 51.13% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OGI